2021 Anambra State gubernatorial election: Primary elections

-The primaries, along with any potential challenges to primary results, were scheduled for between June 10 and July 1.
+The primaries, along with any potential challenges to primary results, were scheduled for between 10 June and 1 July.
 According to an informal zoning gentlemen's agreement, the Anambra South Senatorial District was set to have the next governor with some parties closing the primaries to non-Southerners while others kept the primary open to all.

 According to the Independent National Electoral Commission, 18 parties are fielding candidates with 17 parties holding indirect primaries and 1 party holding a direct primary.

 APC

 The APC nomination was unofficially zoned to the Anambra South Senatorial District without formally closing the primary to aspirants from the North and Central districts, according to a candidate.

-The APC announced that their primary will be held on June 26 with the expression of interest form costing ₦2.5 million and the nomination form costing ₦20 million; a 50% discount would be provided to women candidates and candidates with disabilities.
-On June 9, the interim leadership of the national All Progressives Congress appointed a seven-member screening committee to approve the candidates.
+The APC announced that their primary will be held on 26 June with the expression of interest form costing ₦2.5 million and the nomination form costing ₦20 million; a 50% discount would be provided to women candidates and candidates with disabilities.
+On 9 June, the interim leadership of the national All Progressives Congress appointed a seven-member screening committee to approve the candidates.
 All 14 candidates were cleared and another seven-member committee was appointed to oversee the primary, led by Ogun State Governor Dapo Abiodun.

 On primary day, reports of a lack of INEC and APC officials at polling units led 11 of the 14 APC candidates along with former Governor and Labour Minister Chris Ngige called for the primary to be postponed to a later date.
 The 11 candidates claimed that anyone who claimed that the primary was held was committing electoral fraud.
-However, on the early morning of June 27, Abiodun announced that Andy Uba had won the primary by over 200,000 votes.
+However, on the early morning of 27 June, Abiodun announced that Andy Uba had won the primary by over 200,000 votes.

-In the days following the primary, 7 candidates (Moghalu, Orajiaka, Okwuosa, Madu, Nwankwo, and Johnbosco Onunkwo) called for the results to be nullified and threatened to report Abiodun and his committee for announcing false results.
+In the days following the primary, 7 candidates (Moghalu, Orajiaka, Okwuosa, Madu, Nwankwo, and JohnBosco Onunkwo) called for the results to be nullified and threatened to report Abiodun and his committee for announcing false results.
 In response, the national APC set up a five-member appeal committee led by Gombe State Governor Muhammad Inuwa Yahaya.
-When INEC released the list of party nominees on July 16, Uba was listed as the APC nominee."
+When INEC released the list of party nominees on 16 July, Uba was listed as the APC nominee.

 In October, Moghalu sued the APC, claiming that no primary had taken place and demanding a refund on his nomination form fee.
-As the judge set the judgment date for December 20, the case was not addressed prior to the election; however, Moghalu's claims received a boost after the general election where Uba received less than 45,000 votes or less than 20% of his supposed primary vote total.
-On December 20, Judge Inyang Ekwo sided with Moghalu and ruled that the APC gubernatorial primary was illegally conducted, Uba's nomination was void, and that the APC must refund Moghalu's nomination form fee.
+As the judge set the judgment date for 20 December, the case was not addressed prior to the election; however, Moghalu's claims received a boost after the general election where Uba received less than 45,000 votes or less than 20% of his supposed primary vote total.
+On 20 December, Judge Inyang Ekwo sided with Moghalu and ruled that the APC gubernatorial primary was illegally conducted, Uba's nomination was void, and that the APC must refund Moghalu's nomination form fee.
 A day later, Uba appealed the ruling.
 This ruling was upheld by an Appeals Court on 23 February 2022 and then by the Supreme Court on 26 April 2022.